quibler7/Flutter-Examples/README.md

 🔮 You can visit this Repository by clicking [here](https://github.com/quibler7/Grey-Counter-Application-using-Flutter).

-## Setup

-Run the following commands from your terminal:

-1) `git clone https://github.com/quibler7/Grey-Counter-Application-using-Flutter` to clone this repository

-2) `flutter pub get` in the project root directory to install all the required dependencies.

 ## Screenshots

   <img src = "lib/7.png" height = 426 width = 196.5 >